d9pouces/PolyArchiv/doc/source/configuration.rst

 As said before, a collect point is defined by a `ini` file in the configuration directory and with a name ending by `.collect`.

-The collect point is defined in a mandatory section `[repository]`.
+The collect point is defined in a mandatory section `[point]`.
 This collect point can a bunch of plain files, a local git repo or even an tar archive.
 The main option is `engine`, defining the kind of collect point.
 The complete list of the available kinds is here: :ref:`collect_points`.

 You must define each source of this collect point in a `[source "name_of_the_source"]` section.